 The current typeface used by Apple in their operating system is surprisingly owned by Google, a staunch competitor in many fields and upon whom Apple has worked hard to reduce their dependence.
 Google owns the typeface in question – Noto Nastaliq Urdu – but it was seemingly designed in collaboration with Monotype.
 There is no publicly available information that any Pakistani was involved in the development of the typeface.

 The integration of the typeface in iOS is either half-hearted or careless.
 Most modern computing interfaces are built for Latin interfaces, and hence text in interface elements and in open text fields is sized so as to be legible when representing Latin characters.
-The size of other scripts is built around this baseline.
-The nastaliq typeface, because of its height renders important character forms at small sizes and is hence often incredibly hard to read in Apple’s system.
+The size of other scripts is built around this starting point.
+The nastaliq style, because of its height renders important character forms at small sizes and is hence often incredibly hard to read in Apple’s system.
 Further, because of its slanting baseline, words will often exceed the bounds of text boxes meant to represent text that is consistently horizontal.
 Ironically the Urdu word for ‘complete’ fails to completely fit in Apple’s bubbles for text messages.

 Have we simply by using nastaliq but by not adapting any of the technology surrounding the nastaliq to the needs of the Urdu text it represents, really succeeded at anything?
 It appears Apple is uninterested in solving these issues in their entirety, or is perhaps simply unaware.
 Google, the other major mobile operating system manufacturer, chooses not to use nastaliq for interface elements despite having developed the canonical font which may now replace Noori Nastaliq as the default for Urdu.
 In interface elements, Google continues to use variations of the naskh approximations which better fit into Latin interfaces due to their more horizontal baselines.

-As a result of which it is easy to see why the thousands of paper cuts of using Urdu technology (and this is only the surface of it both literally and figuratively), continue to further a belief that Urdu will always be unfit for modern technology.
+As a result of all this, it is easy to see why the thousands of paper cuts of using Urdu technology (and this is only the surface of it both literally and figuratively), continue to further a belief that Urdu will always be unfit for modern technology.
 When the truth is that modern technology has never even wholeheartedly attempted to be fit for Urdu.
 Modern technologists, especially Urdu speakers, continue to live in a world where they are hoping some magical lament to large technology companies will bring forward a revolution.
 Will this revolution ever by typeset?

-Update: A sentence suggesting that regional languages such as Punjabi & Sindhi did not use Arabic script before Partition has been revised to indicate the multiplicity of scriptural forms the languages are likely to have taken.
+Update Aug 9 2018: A sentence suggesting that regional languages such as Punjabi & Sindhi did not use Arabic script before Partition has been revised to indicate the multiplicity of scriptural forms the languages are likely to have taken.